ringcentral/integration-blog/_posts/2019-04-03-blog-import-the-style-to-the-typescript-file.md

 ### Conclusion

-Using the TypeScript server plugin is a good way for the solution by import the style files that TypeScript can understand.
-It also not generates the definition file to the project and keeping the repository clean.
+Using the TypeScript server plugin is a good way for the solution that imports the style files which TypeScript can understand.
+It does not generate the definition file to the project and keeping the repository clean.
 Furthermore, we can enjoy the benefit of intellisense for CSS selector.